blegas78/chaos/README.md

 - Due to the hardware constraints, this has been written in C++ and Python for a linux environment

+>Note: This code is in desparate need of refactoring.
+It is highly functional but also hacky.
+I'm focusing on function in the meantime and will work on cleaning up things over time.

+Currently this is hard-coded for The Last Of Us Part 2.
+Controller-based Chaos works very well for this game due to the massive amount of accessiility options, gamepaly modifiers, and render modes.
+Eventually I will make this more portable for other games, storting with Uncharted 4/The Lost Legacy.

 ## Supported Controllers
-I intend to grow this list over time as needed
+I intend to grow this list over time as needed.

 1. Dualshock 4 Generation 2 - Has the lightbar in front - CUH-ZCT2U